 Sharp explained that writing about historic neighborhoods allows the firm to both provide valuable information to interested readers and has additional value when they can connect that post to specific listings in their local historic neighborhoods.
 Smart!

 Gavin Grant, San Diego Realtor

-Example Blog Post: “Weekly Mortgage Watch— January 22nd, 2017”
+Example Blog Post: “Weekly Mortgage Watch – April 8, 2018”

-Getting leads to visit your site is good, but getting to come back again and again is amazing.
+Getting leads to visit your site is good, but getting them to come back again and again is amazing.
 One great way to keep them coming back is to provide weekly roundup posts containing useful information like mortgage updates, recent sales, or other market metrics.

 Rebecca Williamson, Austin Realtor

 Example Blog Post: “Step-by-Step Guide to Relocating to Austin”